-For most people, that sugar water is just added sugar to our daily diet.
+For regular walkers, drinking sports drinks (basically sugar water) is just added sugar to our daily diet.
 We’ll cover later why for most walks, water is all you need.
 First, let’s look at the calories and nutrition information for generic sports drinks.

 Generic Sports Drink Nutrition Info

 A 20 oz (591ml) bottle of a regular sports drink (like Gatorade) has 140 calories.
 Here are the basic nutrition facts for generic sports drinks.